An introduction to ConnDuino

 - 8x13 holes as expansion/prototyping area

-A. Putting the circuit in a box soon
+A. Get rapidly the circuit in a box

 The official Arduino Uno rev.3 reference design is robust, established and well documented.
 It is a sandbox for experimentation that allows quick prototyping.
 Most projects start with an Arduino board, a breadboard, some wires, some sensors, a module or two, and searching in the internet for documentation and code libraries.
 Of course, many of these projects are just experimental showcases, and are dismantled soon after.
 However, a considerable portion needs to be fitted inside a suitable box and then to have a life outside the “electronics lab”, either in rough environments (vibrations, high humidity, low temperatures) or in common view in our living room.